The average email opt-in rate is 1.95%. Anything above that and you’re doing better than half the world. Nice work :)

 And just think of the possibilities, too.
 All of those places you could put a Click Trigger to collect more emails…

 Go create your first Click Trigger NOW.
 It’s completely free.

 Sometimes, asking for an email address before your visitor has even engaged with your website is like trying to cut straight to the .. ehem.. “chase” before even going on a date.

 Depending on what you’re offering, you may want to wait before asking for the email.

-If your List Builder’s mode is set to “Manual” and at just a few seconds, consider either giving the visitor more time to engage with your content, or setting the mode to “Smart” and letting Sumo take care of it.
+If your Popup’s mode is set to Manual and timed to show after just a few seconds, consider either giving the visitor more time to engage with your content, or setting the mode to Smart and letting Sumo take care of it.

 Since you have great content (right?), this builds a relationship with your visitor before they’re asked to subscribe, making them more likely to do so.

 It seems like I’m reminding you in every guide that your visitors have ridiculously short attention spans.